selfmd/docs/docs/deep-dive/protocol.md

 rootKey = hkdf(sha256, sharedSecret, "networkselfmd-dm-v1", "", 32)
 ```

 The peer with the lexicographically smaller Ed25519 public key initiates the first DH ratchet step.
-Each subsequent message includes a new `ratchetPublicKey` that allows the conversation to ratchet forward, providing forward secrecy.
+Each subsequent message includes a new `ratchetPublicKey` that ratchets the conversation forward for forward secrecy.

-## TTYA Protocol
+## TTYA protocol

-TTYA ("Talk To Your Agent") is a web bridge that allows browser visitors to communicate with an agent via Hyperswarm.
+TTYA ("Talk To Your Agent") is a web bridge that lets browser visitors communicate with an agent via Hyperswarm.

 ### TTYARequest (0x07)